SAP Articles

 Strengths & Limitations Strengths:

-- Clean and simple interface — easy to onboard users
+- Clean and simple interface, easy to train new users

 Limitations:

-Typical Cost Range Cloud pricing starts around $40/user/month.
-For a 10-user shop, expect ~$500/month total including hosting and support.
-Setup is quick — and implementation often runs under $10K.
-It’s easily one of the lowest TCOs in the market for actual manufacturing functionality.
+Typical Cost Range Cloud pricing starts at approximately $40 per user per month.
+For a 10-user team, monthly costs are around $500 including hosting and support.
+Setup is fast, and implementation is often completed for under $10,000.
+It offers one of the lowest total cost of ownership models available for manufacturers.

 11. Priority Software